HomeLists and Links > Nature in Australia > Alphabetical Wildflower Index > Wildflowers S-6

 Only three Synaphea species are confirmed on Florabase as occurring in the Shire of Bridgetown-Greenbushes.
 These are; Synaphea floribunda, Synaphea gracillima, and Synaphea obtusata.
 I have seen at least three different Synaphea species in this shire, and none resemble Synaphea floribunda.

-The Synaphea below and at right is not yet positively identified but may be Synaphea petiolaris or one of the sub species of Synaphea petiolaris.
-The leaf shape is variable on these specimens, but some leaves exhibit the typical three way division.
+The Synaphea below and at right are most likely Synaphea petiolaris subspecies triloba.
+The leaf shape is variable on these specimens, but some leaves exhibit the typical three-way division.

-These are found through the South West but not listed for Bridgetown.
+These are found through the South West but not listed for Bridgetown on Florabase.

 Synaphea gracillima (above)